 dict is allocated with

 2. tag and value is created using gf_asprintf which in-turn uses

 1..
-Browsing the code for leak in self-heal code paths lead to a line which over-writes a variable with new dictionary even when it was already holding a reference to another dictionary.
-After fixing these leaks, ran the same test to verify that none of the
+Checking the code for leaks in self-heal code paths led to a line which over-writes a variable with new dictionary even when it was already holding a reference to another dictionary.
+After fixing these leaks, we ran the same test to verify that none of the